SylviaOne/Repo-hub/README.md

-## I asked a frenchman if he played video games.
-He said "Wii"
+## Frankenstein enters a bodybuilding competition and finds he has seriously misunderstood the objective.